Master of Arts in Philosophical Resources

 Through this program, you’ll develop a deep understanding of the philosophical foundation acquired by all Jesuit scholastics while engaging in a diverse and demanding array of philosophical authors and ideas.

 Whether your path is the priesthood, teaching, or you’re simply looking to expand your knowledge of philosophy, you’ll learn to think analytically and reflectively on the fundamental questions of the human experience.
 Designed primarily for Jesuit scholastics, the Philosophical Resources master’s program is also ideal for non-Jesuit students who are interested in pursuing philosophy but lack the prerequisites for the stand-alone M.A. in Philosophy.

 - Analysis and evaluation of primary texts in philosophy

 - Identification, evaluation, and formulation of philosophical arguments

 - Study of major texts, themes, and authors in the history of philosophy

 - Engagement in philosophical conversations and philosophical ideas

-- Curriculum requires 12 courses, including an introductory seminar, four author courses, two ethics courses, four electives in modern and contemporary philosophy, and an integration seminar, for a total of 36 hours.
+- Curriculum requires 12 courses, including an introductory seminar, four author courses, two ethics courses, two courses in modern philosophy, two courses in contemporary philosophy, and an integration seminar, for a total of 36 hours.